IanLockwood/phase-0/week-1/reflections.md

   - If necessary a body that goes into more detail.

 4. What does the HEAD^ argument mean?
-  -HEAD^ is the previous commit.
+  - HEAD^ is the previous commit.

 5. What are the 3 stages of a git change and how do you move a file from one stage to the other?
   - Once changes are made, those files become the first stage - "untracked".
 Once you add it with "git add" it becomes staged.
 Then when you commit it with "git commit" it becomes committed!
 BONUS: Upon creating a pull request and confirming it, the change is merged.